MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 1. To continue the conversation, submit a second spoken prompt, such as `"How does speech synthesis work?"`, and review the response.

-## Experiment with system prompts

-A system prompt is used to provide the model with instructions that guide its responses.
-You can use the system prompt to provide guidelines about format, style, and constraints about what the model should and should not include in its responses.
+### Explore speech settings

+Voice Live provides advanced settings that you can use to customize the behavior of your voice agent.

-1. In the pane on the left, in the **Instructions** text area, change the system prompt to: `You are an AI assistant that provides short and concise answers using simple language.
-Limit responses to a single sentence.`
+1. In the pane on the left, expand **Advanced settings** and review the following settings:

-    >**Tip**: Remember to select **Apply changes** before testing any changes.

-1. Now try the same prompt as before (`How does speech synthesis work?`) and review the output.

-## Experiment with model parameters

-Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in tokens) and controlling how "creative" its responses can be.

-#### Generative AI model parameters

-1. Review the generative AI model's *Advanced settings*.
-One way you can affect the model's responses is by configuring the **temperature** of the response.
-The *temperature* is a parameter that controls the randomness or creativity of the model's responses.
-When the model is set to a lower temperature, its responses are more predictable and factual.
-As the temperature increases, more variability and creativity are added.
-The higher temperature setting is useful for brainstorming, its conversational tone, and generating varied examples.
-If the temperature is too high however, it can result in responses that do not make much sense and aren't reliable.

-1. Experiment by changing the temperature and repeating the same prompt as before (`How does speech synthesis work?`).

-1. Another setting for the model is **proactive engagement**.
-Activating the toggle **on** means the agent initiates the conversation.
-Try turning the proactive engagement *on* and starting a new conversation with the agent.

-#### Speech input parameters

-1. Review the speech input's *Advanced settings*.
+    - **Proactive engagement**: Configures the agent to proactively start a conversation instead of waiting for user input.
     - **End of utterance (EOU)**:  Detects the end of speaking and stops speech recognition processing, returning results promptly.
 Currently does not support GPT-4o Realtime or GPT-4o Mini Realtime models.
     - **Audio enhancement**: Improves sound quality by reducing noise and boosting clarity, ensuring more accurate and clear speech recognition.

-#### Speech output parameters

-1. Review the speech output's advanced settings.
     - **Voice temperature**: Controls the style and expressiveness of the spoken audio including intonation, prosody, emphasis, pacing, and emotional variance.
     - **Playback speed**: The speed at which the voice is speaking.
     - **Custom lexicon**: Define the pronunciation of specific words, such as company names, medical terms, or emojis.
 Create a custom lexicon file using the Audio Content Creation tool, and copy its link here to use

 1. If you have time, you can also try out an Azure avatar.
 Activating the avatar toggle will allow you to select a prebuilt avatar or create a custom avatar that visualizes the agent's audio output as an avatar speaking.

-## View the client code
+### View the client code

 Now let's review the code that makes this web experience possible!